topleft/express-error-handling/Readme.md

 ### Node/Express Error Handling

 Proper error handling in web applications is essential to security, maintenance, user experience, developer experience, and even performance.
-In other words, error handling touches every part of your application.
+In other words, error handling touches every aspect of an application.
 I am going to examine a very basic view of error handling in a Node/Express JSON API.

 First I will examine the out of the box error handler that ships with Express Generator.
 The Express way to handle errors is through something called middleware.
 This article in the Express docs, [Using Middleware](https://expressjs.com/en/guide/using-middleware.html).